alexjasson/templechess/README.md

   pawns lookup table will take up 72 * 64 * 2 * 8 = ~74KB.
 - Note that PEXT bitboards are slower if the CPU does not support the PEXT instruction.
 Should print a warning when compiling if the users CPU doesn't support the PEXT instruction.
+- Consider passing a more generic function to treeSearch.
+Look into variadic functions.